-Next we consider the case where the fixed point condition is given by \eqref{eq:hyperplanes2}, which is solved as \eqref{eq:solu2}.
-In this case, $J_{j, \alpha}$'s have non-zero components which means that the FI-parameter is negative: $ \zeta <0$.
+Next we consider the case where the fixed-point condition is given by \eqref{eq:hyperplanes2}, which is solved by \eqref{eq:solu2}.
+In this case, $J_{j,\alpha}$ have non-zero components, which means that the FI parameter is negative: $\zeta <0$.
 Then the equivariant character of the tangent space is computed as